 Risa Breckman, LCSW: Executive Director

-A licensed clinical social worker, Risa has been at the forefront of developing programs, protocols, educational forums and materials on elder abuse and neglect.
-In 1982, Ms. Breckman established an elder abuse program for NYC’s (then) Victim Services Agency (now Safe Horizon), and later for the Queens DA’s office and a NYC-based hospital.
+A licensed clinical social worker, Risa has developed training materials and protocols utilized internationally, and has trained thousands of professionals across disciplines and career levels in elder abuse detection, assessment and intervention.
+In 1982, Risa established an elder abuse program for NYC’s (then) Victim Services Agency (now Safe Horizon), and later for the Queens DA’s office and a NYC-based hospital.
 She established the country’s first elder abuse victim support group and developed a change model adopted internationally.
-She co-wrote the AMA guidelines on elder abuse, developed training materials and protocols utilized internationally, and trained thousands of professionals across disciplines and career levels.
-She is also the co-author of the seminal book guiding interventions, Strategies for Helping Victims of Elder Mistreatment (1988) and numerous other publications addressing this topic.
-A psychotherapist, she integrates cognitive-behavioral therapeutic approaches to assessment, interviewing and interventions with elder abuse victims.
-At NYPH’s geriatric primary care practice, she instituted mental health and abuse screening and developed an award-winning geriatric psychosocial website for care providers (highlighted in BusinessWeek) which includes educational and resource materials for practitioners to use when helping abuse victims.
+Risa co-wrote the AMA guidelines on elder abuse, is the co-author of the seminal book guiding interventions, Strategies for Helping Victims of Elder Mistreatment and numerous other publications addressing this topic.
+A psychotherapist trained at the Albert Ellis Institute, she integrates cognitive-behavioral therapeutic approaches to assessment and interventions with elder abuse victims.
 Currently, she is working with the Department for Justice and others to develop a roadmap for the elder justice field utilizing concept mapping methodology.
-In addition to her work with the NCYEAC, Risa is an Assistant Professor of Gerontological Social Work in Medicine and Director of Social Work Programs and Education in the Division of Geriatrics and Palliative Medicine at Weill Cornell Medical College.
-Visit Ms. Breckman’s Linkedin page here.
+In addition to her work with NYCEAC, Risa is an Assistant Professor of Gerontological Social Work in Medicine and Director of Social Work Programs and Education in the Division of Geriatrics and Palliative Medicine at Weill Cornell Medical College.
+Visit Risa’s Linkedin page here.

 Aries Dela Cruz: Social Media Associate